Spione: Plot

-Germany, 1927: Beautiful Russian spy Sonja Baranikowa seduces Colonel Jellusič into betraying his country (an unnamed eastern European one) for her employer, Haghi, a seemingly respectable bank director who is actually the diabolical mastermind of a powerful crime organization.
+Germany, 1927: Beautiful Russian spy Sonja Baranikowa seduces Colonel Jellusič into betraying his country (an unnamed eastern European one) for her employer, Haghi, a seemingly respectable bank director who is actually the leader of a powerful criminal organization.
 Jason, head of the German Secret Service, gives the task of bringing the mysterious Haghi down to a handsome young agent known only as Number 326, who believes his identity is a secret.
 Haghi is well aware of him and assigns Sonja to worm her way into 326's confidence; Sonja convinces him that she has just shot a man for trying to rape her.
 He hides her from the police.

 Haghi does not anticipate that the couple will fall in love.
 Unwilling to betray 326, Sonja quietly slips away after they spend the afternoon and evening together.
 He trails her to Jellusič, whom he mistakes for her lover (she is actually paying him off).
 Haghi suspects Sonja's feelings for 326 and when she refuses to act against him, Haghi confines her to a room in his secret headquarters.

 Haghi seeks to steal a secret Japanese–British peace treaty, which will prevent "war in the East" unless it is exposed, before it reaches Tokyo.
 He blackmails Lady Leslane, an opium addict, into betraying what her husband knows of the negotiations.
 Akira Matsumoto, the Japanese head of security responsible for the treaty's safekeeping, crosses paths with 326.
 When 326 seeks out Sonja, he finds her apartment stripped bare; Matsumoto finds him drowning his sorrows in a bar and informs him that he would have arrested the woman as a spy.

-Matsumoto gives three couriers a sealed packet each to deliver to Tokyo; he informs them that a copy of the treaty is inside one of them.
+Matsumoto gives three sealed packets to three couriers to deliver to Tokyo; he informs them that a copy of the treaty is inside one of them.
 Haghi obtains all three packages and finds only newspapers, but he has one more card up his sleeve.
 Matsumoto pities Kitty, a young woman he finds huddling in a doorway during a rainstorm and takes her in.
 When he prepares to leave for Japan with the treaty, she begs him to spend a few hours with her.
 He gives in, attracted by her beauty but when he wakes up later, she is gone with the treaty; disgraced, he commits ritual suicide.